Where Wolf, There Castle...

 It happened a little quicker.
 The Finn turned right back and his son came out of the woods and thanked us before walking his father home now that he was safe again.

-Karl walked Pops back on a leash that Peggy got from her tavern.
-He turned into a werewolf and Karl got a new guard dog.
+Karl walked Pops back on Peggy's spare leash after he turned into a werewolf.
+In the end, Karl got a new guard dog.

 If you like this tale, hit the share button below or just even tell your friend the old fashion way, with your mouth.
 Come back next week for our next tale.